 Science Calling Plastic Free Challenge

-Every day during the month of August, starting today, I’m going to tackle a plastic item in my home and try to eliminate it from my life (and bin).
+Every day during the month of August, I’m going to tackle a plastic item in my home and try to eliminate it from my life (and bin).
 For bonus points, I’m going to do this without spending any extra money.
 For transparency, I’m excluding all prescribed medication and skincare from this challenge.
+Why is this related to science?
+Check out my first post on the challenge to find out!

 You can follow my daily challenges on Twitter and Instagram (on that point… Science Calling is joining Instagram for the first time… hope to see you there!).
 There will also be a weekly post updating you about my successes (and failures).